 Jason is a 5th-year doctoral candidate conducting research on the question of Christian support for and opposition to the state of Israel.
 His dissertation will show how and why Christian solidarity with Israel shifted from the liberal Protestants before 1967, to the conservative Protestants post-1967, and how the rise of both the Likud party in Israel and the Christian Right in America has transformed the US-Israeli relationship itself.
-He is interested in how various Christian approaches to the Hebrew Bible can affect attitudes towards Zionism and behavior towards the modern Jewish State.
+In 2014, he was called to active duty as a Navy officer and will be educating midshipmen about the modern State of Israel.

 Idan Rochell, History

 Idan's MA research at the University of Haifa focused on the diplomatic history of the US-Israeli relationship with regard to water development.
 He is interested in the mutual geopolitical interests and common democratic tradition underlying the US-Israel relationship.
 Idan's dissertation will focus on Israeli leader's attempts to portray Israel as a cultural extension of the United States and present Israeli actions as fulfilling American values such as pioneering, with an eye towards ensuring American support.